e-krebs/check/README.md

   - [ ] run multiple files in parallel
   - [x] output short version of pass/fail when multiple files
   - [x] output recap of errors if any
-- [ ] read config instead of cli arguments
+- [x] read config instead of cli arguments
 - [ ] expose commands to be used from the outside: `check example`
 - [ ] write recap at the end (nb test suites, nb tests, time, etc.)
 - [ ] publish a package
 - [ ] deal with React specificities: props, etc.
+- [ ] dev experience: can interactively set pattern, etc.